saliormoon/Cookbook/recipes/CompilingUnderWindows.md

 * [Visual Studio Express 2013 for Windows Desktop](https://www.microsoft.com/en-us/download/details.aspx?id=44914)

-  More recent versions, such as [Visual Studio Community 2015](https://www.visualstudio.com/) may also work.
+  More recent versions, such as [Visual Studio Community 2015](https://www.visualstudio.com/) don't work yet.

   Please note that there are different versions of Visual Studio.
 The `Visual Studio for Windows` will **not work**.
 You need to install `Visual Studio (Express) for Windows Desktop`.
 You must